-From the corner of an eye he noticed Inspector Hathaway stepping onto the stage.
+With a sidelong glance he noticed Inspector Hathaway stepping onto the stage.
 His heart skipped a beat when the music stopped ominously.
 The man had encountered him in the gutters last night, had… had seen him.

 “Please be quiet and pay attention!” the brown-haired man with the bushy moustache roared, and the hall became silent.
 “I have an announcement to make which I am sure will be of keen interest to everyone here!”

 The chef de police had seen him arguing with the inspector’s weird son.
 With a suitor whom Hyacinth had spurned as he did each one for months, because he could no longer do otherwise.

 Breathing heavily, he clutched the back of his father’s chair, who in a few moments would drag him outside and let loose on him.
 His mother, who was scowling at Inspector Hathaway, would not preserve him from his fate.
 Rather, she would be happy to finally be rid of him.

 There were only two ways this matter could end.
 Either his father would kill him on the spot.
 Or he would throw him out into the street.
 In that case, things would be even more noxious for Hyacinth than before.